Leonardo-LBueno/leonardo-lbueno.github.io/README.md

 ## Work in Progress

+<h3> Why Universal Isn’t Equal: Political Favoritism in Brazil’s Public Health System. </h3>
+Chapter One - Ph.D.
+Dissertation.

+This paper examines how political favoritism persists within Brazil’s universal healthcare system.
+Using administrative data on hospitalizations and a regression discontinuity design, I show that candidates for city council who are politically aligned with the mayor are significantly more likely to be hospitalized during the mayor’s term — a sign of discretionary access to care.
+Despite the universal and rights-based nature of Brazil’s public health system (SUS), access to essential services like hospital beds remains shaped by local political dynamics.
+The findings reveal how political connections can persist even in formally egalitarian systems, raising broader questions about equity, accountability, and the functioning of universal welfare programs in unequal democracies.

+<h3> Hierarchies of Power: Political Alignment and Unequal Access to Health Services in Brazil </h3>
+Chapter Two - Ph.D.
+Dissertation.

+This paper examines how inter-municipal political hierarchies shape access to public healthcare in Brazil.
+Building on insights from agglomeration economy models, I argue that more urbanized municipalities — which concentrate healthcare infrastructure and higher complexity treatment facilities — hold a comparative advantage within their health districts.
+Mayors of these urban centers can use their control over scarce resources to build political support in neighboring peripheral towns.
+Leveraging variation in political alignment between municipalities within the same health region, I show that peripheral towns governed by aligned mayors receive preferential access to health services.
+These findings reveal how political coordination across municipalities mediates access to essential care, challenging assumptions that decentralized health systems function according to epidemiological need.
+The paper contributes to broader debates on clientelism, regional inequality, and the political economy of public service provision.

 <h3> Race and Substantive Representation: Evidence from Brazil. </h3>
 With <a href="https://desposato.org/">Scott Desposato</a>, and <a href="https://www.andrewjanusz.com/">Andrew Janusz </a>